jesseopdenbrouw/thuas-riscv/sw/timer2ic/README.md

 apply a square wave signal.
 Please note that the voltage levels must be within 0V to 3.3V.

-Channel T is off
+* Channel T is off.
-Channel A is set as rising edge input capture
+* Channel A is set as rising edge input capture.
-Channel B is off
+* Channel B is off.
-Channel C is off
+* Channel C is off.

 ## Note